-*****The Graduate Admissions Committee will begin reviewing applications on January 3.
-Offers of admission and assistanships will be made by January 11th, however applications will be accepted throughout the spring semester until we meet our admissions goal.
+******The application deadline for Fall 2018 admission is December 13, 2017.
+The Graduate Admissions Committee will begin reviewing applications at that time and offers of admission and assistantships will be made in January; however, applications will be accepted throughout the spring semester until we meet our admissions goal.

-Any questions can be directed to the Graduate Coordinator, Dr. Kelly Happe, at firstname.lastname@example.org.
+Any questions can be directed to the Graduate Coordinator, Dr. Belinda Stillion Southard, at firstname.lastname@example.org.

 Admission and assistantship decisions are based on a holistic examination of credentials presented, including previous academic performance (e.g., transcripts), three letters of recommendation, a writing sample, statement of objectives, and GRE scores.
 Ideally we admit students who have strong credentials in all of these areas.
 However, a deficiency in one area does not eliminate an applicant from consideration.

 - MA Program Admission: To be admitted to the MA program we look for undergraduate GPA of at least 3.0, a GRE Verbal Score of at least 153, a GRE Quantitative Score of at least 144, as well as strong letters and a very good paper.

 - PhD Program Admission: To be admitted to our PhD program we look for graduate GPAs of at least 3.5, a GRE Verbal Score of at least 153, a GRE Quantitative Score of at least 144, as well as exceptionally strong letters and an excellent paper.

 - All international applicants must have a TOEFL iBT speaking score of at least 26 or an IELTS score of at least 7.5 to be considered for a teaching assistantship.
 TOEFL scores are required as part of the application.
 For information regarding minimum TOEFL/IELTS scores for admission to the Graduate School, go to http://grad.uga.edu/index.php/prospective-students/international-application-information/international-supplement/english-language-proficiency-requirement/